-Applications are the same way.
+Applications work the same way.
 Even if your customers want all the benefits of using your app, they’ll be turned away by simple scalability and performance issues.

 Scalability testing refers to performance testing centered around understanding the scalability of an application.
-The goal is to determine the breaking point when the application stops scaling, and find the reason for it.
+The goal is to determine the breaking point when the application stops scaling any further.
+This test helps developers implement reverse engineering methods and find the reason an app cannot scale anymore.

 - How long can all your customers fit on one server?

 - What can you do when you have more customers or data than that?

 By assuring that your app is fully scalable from the beginning you will be able to absorb exponential growth with a minimum of downtime, all while optimizing User Experience.

 Scalability is crucial for your app’s success.
 When your mobile or web app is scalable, it can accommodate growth, provide a good User Experience for new users, and give you a better ROI.
 If you want to serve thousands or even millions with your app, you need to plan for it from the beginning.

 The ultimate purpose of scalability testing is to push the current app beyond its saturation point.
 Your team can then pinpoint that crucial moment, reverse engineer the problem, and make the app scalable and functional.